 1. Roast the sunflower seeds ahead of time or purchase them roasted.
 If you’re roasting them yourself, you can lightly salt them.
 If you’re purchasing them roasted, opt for the unsalted variety because the salted ones can overpower this recipe.

-2. Remove kale stems, wash and chop the leaves.
+2. Remove kale stems, and wash and chop the leaves.

 3. Warm the oil in a saucepan, add the kale and saute until coated in oil and “softened.”
 Add sunflower seeds and tamari and stir to mix.
 Serve warm.
 It’s that quick and easy!